entando/entando-pipelines/doc/about-epic-branches.md

 The Epic Branch will be eventually merged back to the main branch by using a so-called "Epic PR" that follows the PR rules of the main branch.

-### Please note

-- The epic version of the variables might not be exported by default on the workflow files of the CI/CD provider and so they might not be available by default to the pipelines.

-- There is a small chance of naming conflict between epic and non epic var that we chose to accepted in order to keep the syntax clean.
-This possibility anyway turn to zero if you keep the epic names lowercase.

 # IMPACT ON THE PIPELINES

 ## Snapshot version tags